-- 1.2 Build and compare the roofline model for single-precision FP on two computer systems: your team laptop and a dual Xeon cluster node (any 652 node). - Show in the same operational-intensity graph the roofline for both systems; follow the suggestions in Appendix A of the 2008 paper on Roofline. - 1.3 Add ceilings to the reference roofline model of your team laptop, as suggested in the paper, and clearly justify each ceiling.
-Order these ceilings according to a given kernel: the matrix multiplication.
+1.2 Build and compare the roofline model for single-precision FP on two computer systems: your team laptop and a dual Xeon cluster node (any 662 node in the mei queue).

+Show in the same operational-intensity graph the roofline for both systems; follow the suggestions in Appendix A of the 2008 paper on Roofline.

+1.3 Add ceilings to the reference roofline model of your team laptop, as suggested in the paper, and clearly justify each ceiling.
+Order these ceilings according to a given kernel:

+the matrix multiplication.

+Task 2

-Task 2 Performance of different matrix multiplication algorithms & implementations
+Performance of different matrix multiplication algorithms & implementations

-- 2.1 Identify all PAPI performance counters that are available for the system CPU in a 652 node.
-From these, select the most relevant ones to analyse an application execution time and to identify potential bottlenecks. - 2.2 Write a program that calls a single-threaded C function that computes the dot product of 2 square matrices with size $N \times N$, C = A B, in single precision, and with no block optimization.
+2.1 Identify all PAPI performance counters that are available for the system CPU in a 662 node (in the mei queue).
+From these, select (and justify) the most relevant ones to analyse an application execution time and to identify potential bottlenecks.

+2.2 Write a program that calls a single-threaded C function that computes the dot product of 2 square matrices with size NxN, C = A \ B, in single precision, and with no block optimization.
 The main program should build a square matrix A with randomly generated values and a matrix B where all elements are "1" and call the dot product function.
-The function receives as arguments the pointers for the 3 matrices and their dimension N. The algorithm for this product contains 3 nested loops for the indexes i, j and k, with this order, where i and j represent the rows and columns of these matrices. - 2.3 Develop different single threaded implementations of the dot-product function, with a triple nested loop, exploring two alternative combinations of the index order: (1) i-k-j and (2) j-k-i.
+The function receives as arguments the pointers for the 3 matrices and their dimension N. The algorithm for this product contains 3 nested loops for the indexes i, j and k, with this order, where i and j represent the rows and columns of these matrices.

+2.3 Develop different single threaded implementations of the dot-product function, with a triple nested loop, exploring two alternative combinations of the index order: (1) i-k-j and (2) j-k-i.